outfoxx/Kubrick/Sources/Kubrick/Kubrick.docc/JobDirectors.md

 The primary function of having principal and assistant Directors is to coordinate work between a main application and one or more extensions using the same Jobs for all scenarios.

-<doc:Explicit-job-transfers>, <doc:URLSessionJobs>, and <doc:UserNotificationJobs> all work together to make working
+<doc:#Explicit-Job-transfers>, <doc:URLSessionJobs>, and <doc:UserNotificationJobs> all work together to make working
 with applications and extensions easier.